Travel from the UK

 Olympic Holidays (www.olympicholidays.com)

-have a program of semi-independent holidays in Lesvos,
+continue with their program of semi-independent holidays in Lesvos,

 using Thomas Cook flights.